Recursive competence: how to learn that you can learn

 You should probably make a router or strongly segment between:

-A wise network shaman will monitor and be aware, and inform proactively.
+A wise shaman will monitor, be aware, and inform proactively.

 Not to deflect blame.
-But to ensure stability of their realm, and to not catch eyebrow raise of doom when purchasing a 20 amp breaker when on what started as a gardening trip to home depot. (look 10 amps is just not enough)
+But to ensure stability of their realm.
+This also will prevent you from catching the eyebrow raise of doom when purchasing a 20 amp breaker and 100 ft of romex when on what started as a gardening trip to home depot.

-I don’t know, to be honest.
-I learn stuff.
-It can be satisfying to spend a little too long making an LED blink.
-I don’t know why.
-More realistically, the answer is more along chasing the lows and highs of:
+I don’t know, honestly.
+Sometimes it’s satisfying to spend too long making an LED blink.
+Or getting a single ping to work.
+It feels stupid.
+But it’s not.
+More realistically, the answer is probably chasing the lows and highs of:

 “I know nothing, none of this makes sense.”